tryton/trytond/doc/ref/cache.rst

 be used to limit the number of values cached and the `context` parameter is used to indicate if the cache depends on the user context and is true by default.
+The cache is cleaned on :class:`Transaction` starts and resets on :class:`Transaction` commit or rollback.

 .. warning::
     As there is no deepcopy of the values cached, they must never be mutated